pyomeca/bioptim/README.md

 Otherwise, it is computed in the global reference frame.

 #### MINIMIZE_MARKERS_VELOCITY and MINIMIZE_MARKERS_ACCELERATION (Lagrange and Mayer)
-Minimizes the skin marker velocities or accelerations towards zero (or a target)
+Minimizes the marker velocities or accelerations toward zero (or a target).

 #### TRACK_MARKERS_VELOCITY and TRACK_MARKERS_ACCELERATION (Lagrange and Mayer)
-Tracks the skin marker velocities or accelerations towards a target.
+Tracks the marker velocities or accelerations toward a target.

 #### SUPERIMPOSE_MARKERS (Lagrange and Mayer)
 Tracks one marker with another one.